Sampson County is home to eight incorporated municipalities, each with their own local government boards and administration.

 The town of Harrells straddles both Sampson and Duplin counties.
 Incorporated in 1943 as Harrells Store, the town changed its name to Harrells in 1952.
 The southernmost town incorporated town in Sampson County, Harrells is home to Harrells Christian Academy, a large private school.
 The community is widely regarded for its agriculture and prime hunting areas.

-To visit the Town of Harrells/Harrells Water Corporation website, click here.
+To visit the Town of Harrells/Harrells Water Corporation website, please click here.

 Located in the northern end of Sampson County, the Town of Newton Grove is 40 miles southeast of Raleigh, 30 miles east of Fayetteville and 25 miles west of Goldsboro.
 Intersecting in the town circle are the major roadways of US 13, NC 701, NC 50 and NC 55.
 First named Williams, then the New Town at the Grove (because of a prominent oak grove in the area), the Town of Newton Grove was incorporated in 1879, and then again in 1935.

-To visit the Town of Newton Grove website, click here.
+To visit the Town of Newton Grove website, please click here.

 The Town of Roseboro sprang to life with the establishment of a depot on Cape Fear and Yakin Valley Railroad line from Fayetteville to Wilmington.
 The second largest town in Sampson County, Roseboro was incorporated in 1891 and is named for John M. Rose, the secretary of the Cape Fear and Yadkin Valley Railroad.
 Since its inception the tiny crossroads with one store has grown to a community of more than 1,400.
 The town was home to the county’s first drug store, Tart & West Druggist, which operated for almost 100 years; the county’s first automobile agency, Underwood Motor Company; and the first bank in Sampson County, the Bank of Roseboro.

-To visit the Town of Roseboro website, click here.
+To visit the Town of Roseboro website, please click here.

 According to Oscar Bizzell’s The Heritage of Sampson County, North Carolina, the history of Salemburg is primarily the history of its schools and colleges.
 The name of the town comes from the old Salem Baptist Church, and the “burg” was added to differentiate the small town from the other Salem in Forsyth County.
 The town has been home to Pineland College and Edwards Military Institute, both of which became Southwood College.
 It is currently home to the North Carolina Justice Academy and the Tarheel Challenge Academy.
 Incorporated in 1905, Salemburg was named the first Model Community in 1914 by the Rockefeller Foundation.